Look up: a simple solution to cooling the planet is right above us

 See which airlines are addressing the major climate problem of condensation trails.

-In September 2024, THIRTYFIVE airlines have publicly announced they are working on the problem – see who here.
+Until June 2026, FORTY airlines have publicly announced they are working on the problem – or at least acknowledge it.
+See who.